Pacifica+Quartet+8_credit+Lisa-Marie+Mazzucco.jpg

 • The members of the Pacifica Quartet live in Bloomington, IN, where they have served as quartet-in-residence and full-time faculty members at Indiana University’s Jacobs School of Music since 2012.
 They spend time each summer at the Aspen Music Festival and School where they direct the Center for Advanced Quartet Studies.
 Prior to their appointment, the Quartet was on the faculty of the University of Illinois at Champaign Urbana from 2003 to 2012, and also served as resident performing artist at the University of Chicago for seventeen years.

-For more information on the Quartet, please visit www.pacificaquartet.com.
+For more information, please visit www.pacificaquartet.com.

-August 2024 – Please do not edit without permission.
+November 2025 – Please do not edit without permission.

 Videos